Jhonnatan7br/Node.js_Services_-_RESTful_API/README.md

 Fastify works by dividing the service up into plugins.
 A plugin is a module that exports a function.
 The Fastify instance can be used to register a GET route by calling fastify.get.
+Now let's create the mock-srv/routes/electronics/index.js The folder name will determine the top-level path of the route.

+It's important to note that the route handler function also passes request and reply objects.
+These are conceptually the same, but functionally different to the req and res objects passed to the Node core http.createServer request listener function, because they have their own (higher level) APIs or context.
+See https://www.fastify.io/docs/v3.9.x/Request/ and https://www.fastify.io/docs/v3.9.x/Reply/ for full information on their APIs.

+Run in two different consoles on each determined directory to have the route
+> - $ cd .. && npm run static
+> - $ npm run dev